DevExpress-Examples/xaf-how-to-execute-actions-in-code/Readme.md

 ### PopupWindowShowAction (to display a dialog window)

-Use the [ShowViewStrategyBase.ShowViewInPopupWindow(View, Action, Action, String, String)](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ShowViewStrategyBase.ShowViewInPopupWindow(DevExpress.ExpressApp.View-System.Action-System.Action-System.String-System.String)) method that works for all XAF UI platforms.
+We don't have a public API to execute a PopupWindowShowAction.
+Use the [ShowViewStrategyBase.ShowViewInPopupWindow(View, Action, Action, String, String)](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ShowViewStrategyBase.ShowViewInPopupWindow(DevExpress.ExpressApp.View-System.Action-System.Action-System.String-System.String)) method to show a view in a popup.

->*NOTE*: `PopupWindowShowActionHelper` demonstrated in this example is WinForms-specific and is not widely used.
-PopupWindowShowActionHelper and its related parts are **internal and undocumented APIs** that can be changed without notice in the future.
-We will not be able to provide any formal support for these internal APIs either.
-That said, use it at your own risk.
-If you describe your business task in greater detail, our team will be in a better position to describe alternative options here.

 ![image](https://user-images.githubusercontent.com/14300209/227978022-a50434fa-413f-4634-b0ba-09936fd82927.png)